sahi-mfg/age_detection_api/README.md

 You should have `docker` installed on your system.

 1. Clone the repository
-2. build and run the docker image using the command `make run`
+2. build and run the docker image using the command `make up`
-3. to stop the docker container use the command `make clean`
+3. to stop the docker container use the command `make down`